 Jonathan holds a BA in business management from Johnson & Wales University in Providence, Rhode Island.

 Elisabeth markets, structures and underwrites community development loans including acquisition, pre-development, construction and permanent loans for nonprofit and art and culture spaces, community health centers, education facilities, commercial development projects, healthy food initiatives, and affordable housing.

 Prior to joining the Loan Fund team, Elisabeth worked to operationalize the strategic growth of BlueHub by developing systems and processes across business units.
 Previously, Elisabeth directed operations and finance for a youth and workforce development initiative at the City of Boston.

 A graduate of UMass Amherst, Elisabeth holds an MBA from Boston University.

-Justin oversees the purchase of residential properties that are ultimately sold back to the original homeowners for BlueHub’s foreclosure relief initiative, BlueHub SUN.
-He also researches regulatory requirements, performs title examinations and resolves title problems.
-In addition, Justin participates in outreach efforts to partner with housing counselors and brokers.
+As Negotiations Manager, Justin oversees the purchase of residential properties that are ultimately sold back to the original homeowners for BlueHub’s foreclosure relief initiative, BlueHub SUN.
+As Staff Attorney for SUN, he also researches regulatory requirements, performs title examinations, resolves title problems and prepares and records real estate documents.
+In addition, Justin participates in outreach efforts to attorneys, housing counselors and real estate brokers.